-- a describe the attitude of the Cambodians to their work - b explain why the Norwegians went to Cambodia - c mention the reason for somebody's tiredness - d criticise the sweatshop owners - e say what surprised the bloggers the most - f mention what has been done to fight the problem - 5) Read the text again.
+- 3a describe the attitude of the Cambodians to their work - 1b explain why the Norwegians went to Cambodia - 2c mention the reason for somebody's tiredness - xd criticise the sweatshop owners - 3e say what surprised the bloggers the most - 4f mention what has been done to fight the problem - 5) Read the text again.
 Answer the questions in your notebook.
-Write no more than two sentences. - 1 What were the working conditions in Cambodian sweatshops like? - 2 What health problems may the workers suffer from? - 3 How did the bloggers feel after just a few days in Cambodia? - 4 What did the bloggers decide to do as they were leaving Cambodia? - 5 How did the Norwegian Parliament respond to the friends' reports? - 6) Work in pairs and answer the questions. - 1 Why do you think the three bloggers decided to take part in the programme?
+Write no more than two sentences. - 1 What were the working conditions in Cambodian sweatshops like?
+The conditions were very difficult because rooms were stuffy, dark and small.
+There were no proper toilets and the workers did not have any breaks. - 2 What health problems may the workers suffer from?
+The hard work may affect workers' back and eyes. - 3 How did the bloggers feel after just a few days in Cambodia?
+They were horrified and devastated to see how difficult workers' lives were. - 4 What did the bloggers decide to do as they were leaving Cambodia?
+They decided to try to tell people in Norway about the working conditions in Cambodian sweatshops. - 5 How did the Norwegian Parliament respond to the friends' reports?
+It took action against some unethical companies. - 6) Work in pairs and answer the questions.
+Students' own answers - 1 Why do you think the three bloggers decided to take part in the programme?
 Would you be prepared to do the same?
 Why?/Why not? - 2 Do you think that campaigns like this will help change the situation described in the article for the better?
 Why?/Why not?